 - Drugs and alcohol are prohibited.
 Volunteers are required to report to work in appropriate mental and physical condition to perform their assignment in a satisfactory manner.
 Violations of this policy may lead to disciplinary action, up to and including termination of responsibilities.
 Violations may also have legal consequences.
 Volunteers may not consume alcoholic beverages, smoke cigarettes or use illegal drugs while working on event related projects, assignments or during event production hours.

 - Treat all spectators, volunteers and race participants with courtesy and respect.
 Never block the path of race participants, throw items, yell or argue with participants, spectators, event staff or other volunteers.
 Any inappropriate conduct relating to race, ethnicity, gender, religion or physical disability is not tolerated.

 - Listen to the instructions given by event staff, key volunteers and/or your group leader and be alert when performing your role.
 Event staff and key volunteers have received specific training on their area’s respective volunteer positions.
 Please listen carefully to their instructions and comply with what they ask of you.
 Volunteer and participant safety is our first priority, so we need you to be prepared and aware of your surroundings at all times.

 - If you have any questions or need assistance, contact the nearest event staff, key volunteer or your group leader.
 Event staff and key volunteers are outfitted in colored safety vests and/or event branded gear so they are easily identified.

 Violations of these policies may lead to disciplinary action.
-Race Organizers have the right to refuse or dismiss a volunteer in the event these policies have been violated.
+Event Organizers have the right to refuse or dismiss a volunteer in the event these policies have been violated.